Sonya Rebecchi

 Sonya Rebecchi (also Mitchell) is a fictional character from the Australian soap opera Neighbours, played by Eve Morey.
 The actress auditioned for the role and began filming in June 2009.
 She made her first screen appearance during the episode broadcast on 14 August 2009.
-Sonya was introduced as a recurring guest character and dog trainer for established character Toadfish Rebecchi (Ryan Moloney).
-When producers noticed there was a good chemistry between the characters, Morey was promoted to the regular cast in July 2010.
+Sonya was introduced as a recurring guest character and dog trainer for established character Toadie Rebecchi (Ryan Moloney).
+Morey was promoted to the regular cast in July 2010 after producers noticed there was a good chemistry between Sonya and Toadfish.
 Sonya is portrayed as being good-hearted, funny and loving.
 She was once addicted to alcohol, drugs and gambling, but moved to Erinsborough for a fresh start.
-While working as a guide dog trainer, Sonya develops a relationship with Toadfish Rebecchi, which ends when Toadie gets back together with his former girlfriend Stephanie Scully (Carla Bonner).
+While working as a guide dog trainer, Sonya develops a relationship with Toadie, which ends when Toadie gets back together with his former girlfriend Stephanie Scully (Carla Bonner).
 However, when Sonya learns the relationship is a sham, she agrees to wait for Toadie.
 The couple eventually reunite, marry and start a family.

 Sonya's estranged younger sister Jade Mitchell (Gemma Pranita) was introduced in late 2010, which led to the revelation that Sonya is the biological mother of Toadie's foster child, Callum Jones (Morgan Baker).
 Other storylines for the character have seen her open her own garden nursery, suffer marital difficulties, been targeted by a stalker and become Mayor of Erinsborough.
 Sonya was killed off as a part of a cancer storyline and her final episode was broadcast on 5 March 2019.
 Morey later made an uncredited cameo appearance on 1 January 2020.
 The character has been popular with viewers, and Morey has earned two Logie Award nominations, and three nominations for Best Daytime Star at the Inside Soap Awards.
 Morey made a cameo appearance as a ghost in the show's final episode broadcast on 28 July 2022.